The 1980s

 Sadly I must admit to having owned a Panasonic AG-HVX200, these camcorders are a designers joke.
 It’s like holding a Nori brick, (Nori bricks were made in Accrington and weigh a ton).

-I sold my wonderful EX-1 to my previous boss Chris who is making various documentaries in and around the Isle of Arran.
+I sold my wonderful EX-1 to my previous boss Chris who is to this day making various documentaries in and around the Isle of Arran.
 At the turn of the year I bought the EX-3 what a joy to use and those pictures… stunning or what, I love the aesthetic improvements.

 The PMW-EX3 is equipped with a newly developed, large, easy-to-view, colour LCD screen with a high resolution of 1920 x 480 pixels.
 The LCD screen is located in an easy viewing position on top of the camera and can also be utilised as a high-definition viewfinder with the easily attached monocular viewfinder assembly.